Hope (virtue): Overview

-Thomas Aquinas defines hope as "...a future good, difficult but possible to attain...by means of the Divine Assistance...on Whose help it leans".
-Hope is, by its very nature, always concerned with something in the future.
+Thomas Aquinas defined hope as "...a future good, difficult but possible to attain... by means of the Divine Assistance... on Whose help it leans".
+Hope is always concerned with something in the future.
 Like the theological virtues of faith and charity, hope finds its "origin, motive, and object" in God.
-In Hebrews 10:23, St. Paul says, "Let us hold unwaveringly to our confession that gives us hope, for he who made the promise is trustworthy."
-Like the other theological virtues, hope is an infused virtue.
+In Hebrews 10:23, Paul the Apostle says, "Let us hold unwaveringly to our confession that gives us hope, for he who made the promise is trustworthy."

+The Catholic Encyclopedia defines hope as "the desire of something together with the expectation of obtaining it."
+Specifically, in the Christian context, this is the hope that God will extend His help to you to "elevate and strengthen [your] will[]" as you strive to "reach eternal felicity."
+Like the other theological virtues, hope is an infused virtue (defined as one that is implanted in you by God, as opposed to one that you develop yourself through habit).
 It is not, like good habits in general, the outcome of repeated acts or the product of our own industry.
 Hope is bestowed by God at baptism.